MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ```
 ---

-### Arc proxy must be refreshed after detaching a gateway resource from the machine
+### Arc proxy refresh needed after detaching a gateway resource from the machine

 When detaching an Arc gateway resource from a machine, you must refresh the Arc proxy to clear the Arc gateway configuration.
 To do so, perform the following procedure: